aresta/TreeShareNet/README.md

 ## At the moment this is a proof of concept of a decentralized and anonymous sharing network.

 Main goals are:
+* There are no centralized servers.
+Any node acts as a server, relay, search provider, etc.
 * Any node can anonymously:
   * share files.
   * search for files and for 'chunks' of the files